Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Tight-binding Model

 We show the Hall conductivity as a function of the angle $\Phi $ in Fig.\ref {FigPphi}(c), where we have set the chemical potential to the Dirac energy, $ \mu =E_{\text{Dirac}}$, given by

 The Hall conductivity is almost half quantized $\sigma _{xy}=-\frac{e^{2}}{h} \frac{1}{2}$\ for $0<\Phi <\pi $\ and $\sigma _{xy}=\frac{e^{2}}{h}\frac{1}{2 }$\ for $\pi <\Phi <2\pi $.
-It well reproduces the angle dependence of the Hall conductivity (\ref{pSigma}).
+It well reproduces the angle dependence of the Hall conductivity (\ref{pHall}).

 We also show the Hall conductivity as a function of magnetic field $B$ in Fig.\ref{FigPphi}(d), where a magenta curve describes it for $\Phi =\pi /2$, and a dashed cyan curve describes it for $\Phi =3\pi /2$.
-The Hall conductivity is zero $B=0$.
 It is around $\pm 1/2$ for small $B$.